RodyMan/TwitterUnlike/README.md

 # TwitterUnlike

-Go to your Twitter -> Liked Page -> Right Click -> Inspect Element -> Console Paste the code.
-Reload the page if you wanna stop the proccess.

-All the code does is goes through your Liked Page and unlikes tweets evey 1 second.
+-> Go to Twitter
+-> Go to your Liked/Likes page
+-> Right Click
+-> Inspect Element
+-> Console
+-> Paste the code.

+Reload if you want the process to end.

+As the name states, it unlikes your Twitter likes.
+(Be careful about using this especially after Elons dumb update)